Zehelein/pg-transactional-outbox/lib/README.md

 # The pg-transactional-outbox library

-This library implements the transactional outbox and inbox pattern using the PostgreSQL server and the Transactional log tailing approach via the PostgreSQL Write-Ahead Log (WAL).
+This library implements the transactional outbox and inbox pattern using the PostgreSQL server and the Transactional Tog Tailing approach via the PostgreSQL Write-Ahead Log (WAL).

-You can use the library in your node.js projects that use a PostgreSQL database as the data store and some event-sending approach (e.g. RabbitMQ or Kafka).
+You can use the library in your node.js projects that use a PostgreSQL database as the data store and some message sending/streaming software (e.g. RabbitMQ or Kafka).

 ## Database server